yecril71pl/cpp-docs.pl-pl/docs/atl/reference/ccomheapptr-class.md

 #### <a name="parameters"></a>Parametry

 *T*<br/>
-Typ obiektu, który ma być przechowywany na stosie.
+Typ obiektu, który ma być przechowywany na stercie.

 ## <a name="members"></a>Elementy członkowskie